Intimate photos of Chinese immigrants in NYC

 But over time he became fascinated with his family's history, the way it was expressed in their everyday space, and the similarities he noticed among other immigrants.

 With this in mind, he says he approached "My Home" as an ethnographic project, acting as an artist, sociologist, and historian at the same time.
-Everything is shot in large format, in a deadpan style that maximizes the legibility of each room's contents.
+Everything is shot in high resolution, in a deadpan style that maximizes the legibility of each room's contents.

 "I don't arrange anything; I just let the personal items come to life," he says.
 "It's very sterile, scientific, like crime scene photography.
 It's almost like evidence, when you bring a photograph to court."